Internet Providers in Orford, NH

 The average residence in the Orford area has 2.33 providers to choose from.
 This is common amount of options for the US, seeing as most companies that provide Internet plans used to be cable TV or telephone providers, and most houses have long been wired for one of each.

 Consolidated Communications (Formerly Fairpoint Communications) is also a common broadband option for Orford.
 They offer primarily DSL service available to 96 percent of the area.

-Viasat Internet (formerly Exede) and HughesNet are Orford's most widely available wired Internet providers.
+Viasat Internet and HughesNet are Orford's most widely available wired Internet providers.

 We should note here that since FCC data is only collected twice annually and only published six months after, availability shown here may not be complete.
 Our process incorporates availability data directly from many major companies to help fix this issue.

-To summarize, Cable and Satellite are the most widespread network types in Orford. and speed test data below show where the real-world speed test statistics differ when comparing specific neighborhoods and ISPs in Orford.
+To summarize, Satellite and DSL are the most widespread network types in Orford. and speed test data below show where the real-world speed test statistics differ when comparing specific neighborhoods and ISPs in Orford.

 Internet Statistics 2021